Northwest Writing Institute (NWI)

 Our writing classes are offered to teachers, counselors, parents, veterans, and all community members interested in the power of stories to help us understand and practice human connections for the good of all.

 Supported by the Center for Community Engagement, our offerings are held on the Lewis & Clark campus and in the community.
-Please join us for a class, symposium, retreat or experimental gathering.
+Please join us for a class, workshop, or retreat.
 We can’t tell the whole story without your voice.
 Learn more about the history of NWI.

 Connect with Us